proof-ladders/asymmetric-ladder/kemdem/EasyCrypt/README.md

 TODO

-The proof as currently formalized mainly follows Boneh and Shoup, with some game-based structuring.
+The proof as currently formalized mainly follows [Boneh and Shoup](https://toc.cryptobook.us/) (see Exercise 11.9 of version 0.6), with some game-based structuring.

 ## Instructions to run